Cartilage conduction: Practical tools that use cartilage conduction

 Cartilage conduction can be useful for patients with disorders of the outer ear, including aural atresia (underdeveloped ear canal), where conventional air-conduction hearing aids cannot be used.
 The basic premise of cartilage-conduction hearing aids is that cartilage located outside the ear canal is vibrated, which allows the vibration to be transmitted despite the presence of any outer ear disorders.
 Because hearing contributes to language development, cartilage-conduction hearing aids would be particularly beneficial to children with disorders of the outer ear.
 In addition to basic research, clinical studies of cartilage-conduction hearing aids have commenced in the USA (University of Michigan) and Indonesia (University of Indonesia).
+In 2023, the cartilage conduction sound collector was released by the TRA company in Japan.
+This sound collector has merits that the washable transducer can be kept in sanitary condition, and it does not cause the uncomfortable feeling of fullness in ears and chewing sound.